 Community Ed and Rec

-Lindbergh Community Ed and Rec has reopened the majority of programs either in-person or in a virtual learning format.
-We are in the process of reopening additional programs.
-As we continue to reopen our in-person programs, the safety of participants and our staff is our primary concern.
+Lindbergh Community Ed and Rec has reopened programs.
+The safety of participants and our staff is our primary concern.
 All programs will adhere to guidelines from the St. Louis County Department of Public Health.
 This will include the use of protective face coverings, as well as cleaning and sanitation as needed.

 - Implement social distancing measures

-- Complete health and wellness checks at the start of programs
+- Request staff and program participants to complete health and wellness checks at the start of programs

 - Maintain cleanliness and sanitizing protocols